 - Next Type LIST VOLUME and press enter.

-- Now Type SELECT VOLUME 4, (Select your Removable disk Volume number) press enter.
+- Now Type SELECT VOLUME 4, (Select your Removable disk Volume number) and press enter.

-- Next use command ATTRIBUTES DISK CLEAR READONLY and then press Enter.
+- Next use the command ATTRIBUTES DISK CLEAR READONLY and then press Enter.

 select disk #